 AM communicates all authentication and authorization information to Web Agents Documentation, using OpenID Connect ID tokens.
 For security, configure AM and the agent to use signed tokens.
-For more information, refer to RFC 7518: JSON Web Algorithms (JWA).
+Learn more from RFC 7518: JSON Web Algorithms (JWA).

 AM also uses an HMAC signing key to protect requested ACR claims values between sending the user to the authentication endpoint, and returning from successful authentication.